DataDog/hiring-engineers/walkthrough.md

 sudo -u postgres psql
 ```

 Within the psql prompt run this command.
 You'll need to copy and paste this into the terminal.
+Be sure you hit `ENTER` after the second command.
 ```sql
 create user datadog with password 'datadog123';
 grant pg_monitor to datadog;